alexmccreight/alex-hugosite/content/project/2023-05-10-DRE/index.md

 ```

 ```
-## [1] 6.440072
+## [1] 6.513908
 ```

-In this example, we ran a similar inverse probability weighting analysis, but instead of neglecting the interaction term, we only included `randomVar2`.
+In this example, I ran a similar inverse probability weighting analysis, but instead of neglecting the interaction term, I only included `randomVar2`.
 This is another example of model misspecification, and we can see that even when we properly run the estimation process, our estimated expected average causal effect is even further away from the truth.

 # Doubly Robust Estimation using the AIPW package